MaxHaertwig/CoMod/server/README.md

 # Server

-This is the app's server backend.
+This is _CoMod_'s server backend.
 It is based on the [ws](https://github.com/websockets/ws) package, written in [TypeScript](https://www.typescriptlang.org), and uses the _WebSocket_ protocol to communicate.

 ## Setup